 The SMA connection seal requires an o-ring with 3 mm internal diameter and 1 mm width.
 The collector is provided with an o-ring in place, and with spare o-rings.
 When connecting a cable, place the o-ring around the end of the cable's SMA ferrule, as shown in the photograph below, before screwing it into place.
 For best results, tighten the connection by holding the end of the cable stationary and rotating the collector.
 This help to work the o-ring into its groove without pinching it.
-The connector should be hand-tightened (rather than using a wrench) to avoid stripping the plastic threads.
+The connector should be tightened only with fingers (no tools) to avoid damaging the plastic threads.

 IMPORTANT: when you remove the SMA, the o-ring will generally remain on the SMA ferrule, and it may be difficult to see!
+The supplied o-rings are orange-colored silicone rubber to improve their visibility.